kcmv/colabo/src/frontend/dev_puzzles/knalledge/knalledge_view_enginee/README.md

 both of them are specified in `config.js` file.
 With our Colabo builder that is colabo-puzzle-friendly we do not need to do that

-you need also to install local dependencies while package is local only: `yarn install`
+You also need to install puzzle's interal dependencies.
+This is necessary only while package is local only (not published on npm services and not installed through npm services): `yarn install`

 # TODO